-My next station was to try the aerial hoop.
+My next station was to try the aerial hoop or the lyra.
 Our instructors demonstrated several ways to mount onto the hoop and dismount.
 I am a very visual learner and it was extremely helpful to watch the instructor perform the skill and then walk me through each step.
 I completed each skill on the aerial hoops WAY easier than on the silks.

 The hardest part was that the gym had no air conditioning that day and the temperature was in the low 90’s.
 My hands were sweating so bad that I had a hard time keeping my grip.
 The hoop was not very high up but I still didn’t want to risk the chance of falling upside down.
 I grabbed some chalk to give me a little more confidence.
 My hands still felt slippery but I was glad to have some skills under my belt.

 We changed stations again and I went back to the silks.
 I really focused on just learning the wrapping technique around my feet and then they taught us a few other poses.
 It at least made me feel like I could accomplish something.
 I think I could have set the bar a little too high for my first workshop… but GO BIG OR GO HOME, right?

 We were then given some time to work on whatever skills we wanted to before we ended our workshop with conditioning.
 I chose to challenge my memory by working on the hoop again.

 Next, came the conditioning.
 I like to think that I am in fairly decent shape.
 I realized that I’m not …after conditioning.
 Again, a reminder: no a/c and the class was going on during the heat of the day.